What to do with a slow Umbraco CMS website?

 How inefficient website can impact your business?

-In most cases, a website is the primary channel in which a company connects with their customers and audience.
+In most cases, a website is a primary channel in which a company connects with its customers and audience.
 Each downtime or other problem related to the site - your business is missing opportunities and losing lucrative leads.

 Moreover, the list of consequences is very long – so let's pick some of the most important ones:

 - Brand damage.
-Slow website looks non-professional and outdated and create an overall negative user experience.
+The slow website looks non-professional and outdated and creates an overall negative user experience.
 To be honest - users are pissed off and brand reputation is damaged.

 - First impression.
 As we all know - the first impression is the most important – so initial page load time is crucial here.